 ThinGs to do:

 Walk along the Santa Barbara Harbor’s breakwater to Sandspit for the classic Santa Barbara photo op of the mountains meeting the sea.
-Another jaw-dropping vantage at the Harbor is from the fourth floor observation deck of the Santa Barbara Maritime Museum, where you get a panoramic view of the working harbor.
+Another jaw-dropping vantage at the Harbor is from the fourth-floor observation deck of the Santa Barbara Maritime Museum, where you get a panoramic view of the working harbor.
 Tour the museum’s first two floors to learn about the Santa Barbara Channel and the life aquatic, from surfing and sailing to SCUBA and sustainable fishing.
 Visit the Santa Barbara Museum of Natural History Sea Center to get up close and personal with sea creatures.

 Head out to sea with one of the sailing charter operators, like the intimate Sunset Kidd which feels like your own private yacht.
 Santa Barbara Sailing Center offers a range of customizable private charters and public cruises, including the epic Double Dolphin sunset cruise—book one of their monthly Sipping on the Sea evenings to tap into the changing line-up of featured guest wine and beer makers.
 Hop aboard the high-speed Condor Express catamaran to embark upon on a whale watching excursion which may take you all the way out to the Channel Islands.

 Hit Paddle Sports Center to rent surfboards, stand up paddle (SUP) boards and kayaks—or book a surf or SUP lesson if it’s your first time.
 Paddle Sports also offers 1.5-hour SUP yoga classes on weekends.
 Santa Barbara Adventure Company’s Santa Barbara Harbor Coastal Kayak Tour comes with the added benefits of a knowledgeable guide/kayak instructor and picnic lunch enjoyed at sea.

 Say hello to Captain Fred when you ride the Lil’ Toot water taxi between the Harbor and Stearns Wharf—rides are just under 15 minutes each way and kids can even help out with steering.
 After your peaceful cruise on the Lil’ Toot, stroll along Stearns Wharf and browse the souvenir shops.
 Stop by Stearns Wharf Bait & Tackle for fishing supplies.
 Sample local wines while enjoying the sweeping 360-degree views from the Conway Deep Sea Tasting Room deck.